 One London-based corporate bond banker said 2018 was the “worst year I can remember.
 There is nothing to look forward to in January,” he said, asking not to be named.

 Total global corporate bond issuance, which includes investment and speculative - or high-yield - grade debt, has fallen to $1.34 trillion in 2018, according to data from Refinitiv.
 The final numbers could change as some December data had yet to be reported.

 The 2018 total would be down nearly a quarter from 2017 levels, and the worst since 2011’s $998 billion, the data shows.

 According to the London-based banker, European investment grade issuance in December slumped 50 percent year-on-year, while sterling issuance was 67 percent lower.

-That adds to the long list of losing bets for investors in 2018, the worst year for financial markets since the global financial crisis a decade ago.
+That adds to the long list of losing bets for investors in a tough 2018, the worst year for financial markets since the global financial crisis a decade ago.

 Some investors say the hit to corporate bonds - particularly the speculative end of the market - has been excessive.

 Martin Horne, global head of high yield at Barings, said this year’s selloff had caused spreads to widen to levels that priced in too high a chance of companies defaulting on their debts given the underlying economic picture.

 “We seem to be pricing in a more excessive economic erosion than we are actually expecting,” he told Reuters.
 “We are somewhat in irrational territory.
 At some point money will flow back in.”